PathToLife/lerna-practise-bootstrap-hospital-example/README.md

 A monorepo for practising with learna and Typescript

-Of special focus is making sure Code editor intellisense works and can detect Typescript typings in the integration package.
+Of special focus in this practise repo: Code editor intellisense support and can detect Typescript typings in the integration package.

 # Future
 Lerna seems to have changed owernship to `nx`, with some reports of it being deprecated.